1rn19cs176varunalingam/rhombus-regex-app/Readme.md

 ## Additional Notes

 - For **Databricks and S3 integration**, I have added this feature withint the code which has a serpearte view available on views.py on ingest subfolder.
 But I have not called it in frontend as databricks cluster will cost us money.
 This is only an implmentation for huge files which are very large.
+- The instruction from the user can also handle many different types of data transformations tasks.( dealing with numbers, dates, strings etc and also take commands like "double everyone's age" etc.)

 ## How to Use: